View this document as: a single page | multiple pages.

 Initial Assurance Level Selection

-Organizations SHALL develop and document a process and governance model for selecting initial assurance levels and controls based on the potential impact of failures in the digital identity approach.
-This section provides guidance on the major elements to include in that process.
+Organizations SHALL develop and document a process and governance model for selecting initial assurance levels and controls based on the potential impacts of failures in the digital identity system.
+The following subsections provide guidance on the major elements to consider in the process for selecting initial assurance levels.

 Selecting Initial IAL

-Before selecting an initial assurance level, RPs must determine if identity proofing is needed for the users of their online services.
-Identity proofing is not required if the online service does not require any personal information to execute digital transactions.
-If personal information is needed, the RP needs to determine if validated attributes are required or if self-asserted attributes are acceptable.
+Before selecting an initial assurance level, RPs must determine whether identity proofing is needed for the users of their online services.
+Identity proofing is not required if the online service does not need any personal information to execute digital transactions.
+If personal information is needed, the RP must determine whether validated attributes are required or if self-asserted attributes are acceptable.
 The system may also be able to operate without identity proofing if the potential harms from accepting self-asserted attributes are insignificant.
 In such cases, the identity proofing processes described in [SP800-63A] are not applicable to the system.

-If the online service does require identity proofing, an initial IAL is selected through a simple mapping process, as follows:
+If the online service does require identity proofing, an initial IAL is selected through a simple mapping process:

 The organization SHALL document whether identity proofing is required for their application and, if it is, SHALL select an initial IAL for each user group based on the effective impact level determination from Sec.
 3.2.4.